amblount/amblount.github.io/master.md

 #### Kidology
 <iframe width="560" height="315" src="https://www.youtube.com/embed/HaCEUrVJfTc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+Kidology creates long form content about modern issues in society from her personal frame of reference.
+She is an orphan who aws raised in a South African boarding school having transitioned through two white gaurdians and having to move to the UK to complete secondary school.
+This particular video unpacks tribalism but other videos talk about navigating social class issues and paying for University as a low income student.
+The talks about opportunity and a lack there of and what that means for her life chances and her dreams about her future and the way she looked at the world.
+There is no much intersectionality in her story and if I think about growing up with American Girl dolls, kidology could definitely have been a girl in the series with her own doll unpacking her very unique experience.

 #### Fab Socialism
 <iframe width="560" height="315" src="https://www.youtube.com/embed/yOck0QzHCzo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+The Fab Socialism has changed the name of her channel a few times but her content pretty consistently unpacks the ways in which social media and popular culture inpact modern youth in society and what we should do about it.
+She creates content talking about upward mobility and the struggles of adulting as a modern day adult.
+She compares those who are apartment living to those who are houseless and breaks down some economic philosophies in terms of where we might go as an American society.
+I think her takes on the music industry and the social politics of players in the music industry is very relevant to the youth of the day given so many peoples focus on pop culture and the way it is changing the world we live in.

 #### KAI Foster
 <iframe width="560" height="315" src="https://www.youtube.com/embed/aq6YWy07_1Q" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 I found Kai a bit late in the year and I hate that.
 She was an undergraduate student at an HBCU, Howard when she started her channel.
-I had no idea how relatable her content could be.
+I had no idea how relatable her content would be.
 She had conversations with her female peers about men and her male peers about sports and academia.
 She has talked a lot about mental health and experimenting with drugs.
+Unfortunately as of today Kai has decided to stop creating content due to harrassment by another content creator but hopefully Kai leaves her content up, so that more women of color, especially black women are able to explore and unpack the content.

 She is human 2.0, I love her ability to express her feelings

 #### As TOLD by KENYA
 <iframe width="560" height="315" src="https://www.youtube.com/embed/U-77wjcHWrA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Kenya was a 3rd year law student, but decided to drop out of law school after having a lot of success on YouTube and purchasing a home.
 Her content is so relatable.
 She is like the voice of reason in the black community having a very close thumb on black twitter at any given point in time and is able to share why some mainstream event or statement from some god awful celebrity is just that, trash.
 It’s refreshing.
-Join her patreon community
+Join her patreon community.
+Kneya is also a booktuber and a lot of her more recent content is full of book reviews.
+There are not many black book tubers so Kenya is an ni you might want to hop on.

 #### CAMRYN Elise
 <iframe width="560" height="315" src="https://www.youtube.com/embed/x5aySAM7R4k" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>